 - Employees are allowed University-sponsored business travel (meetings with constituents such as donors or prospective students, individual scholarly research travel, etc.) with approval of the Vice President of the division or their designee.

-- Employees are not authorized to attend in-person professional conferences in fall, 2020.
-Pending public health requirements, this limitation may be extended to the full year; employees are asked to consult with their supervisor before making plans to attend conferences beyond fall 2020.
+- Employees are not authorized to attend in-person professional conferences in 2020-21.
+Pending public health requirements, this limitation may be extended; employees are asked to consult with their supervisor before making plans to attend conferences beyond 2020-21.

-- Employees working on campus may conduct personal travel within 150 miles of Canton with no prior notice to supervisor needed unless that 150 miles includes a New York location that is in a NY Forward-described Phase that is less than Phase 4.
+- Update November 2020: Employees working on campus may conduct personal travel within 150 miles of Canton with no prior notice to supervisor needed unless that 150 miles includes a New York location that is in an “orange” or “red” designation in the New York State Cluster Initiative.